marko-js/markojs.com-legacy/src/blog-posts/drafts/marko-v3.md

 ### Tag and attribute arguments

-In addition to introducing attribute types, the new HTML-JS syntax supports passing arguments to tags and attributes as shown below:
+In addition to introducing attribute types, the new HTML-JS syntax supports tag and attribute arguments as shown below:

 ```xml
 <ul>